An Age-Old Problem

 Machine Learning (ML) Modeling for Scoring Risks

-Since 2019, Dr. John Henry, Chief Analytics Officer at Convr and the data science team have been forecasting risk related outcomes one year into the future.
+Since 2019, Dr. John Henry, a consultant for Convr and the data science team have been forecasting risk related outcomes one year into the future.
 This might not seem like a big deal but since most commercial policies have a one-year duration or less, this is enough to provide underwriters with greatly increased confidence throughout the policy term.
 Examples of the events ML models are trained to forecast include injuries, accidents, fatalities, violations and more.

 The team trains the models on recurring schedules to include most recent data, consider new data sources, and improve performance over time.
 And the findings are presented in an easy-to-understand format – on a scale of zero to 100 called a risk score.